Lord Victor Adebowale, Chair, Collaborate CIC and CEO, Turning Point, UK

 VideoDoc.ie is Ireland’s only on-demand, online GP service operating 7 days a week, from 8am to 10pm, enabling people to see a doctor online through a secure, video platform on web or mobile app.

-David Hanlon, GP and National Clinical Advisor and Programme Group Lead, Primary Care/Clinical Strategy and Programmes, HSE
+Dr. David Hanlon, GP and National Clinical Advisor and Group Lead Primary Care, HSE

 Dean Sullivan, Deputy Director General (Strategy), HSE